mark-obeirne/boardgameempire/README.md

 [GitHub](https://github.com/) was used to host the project’s repository.

 [Trello](https://trello.com/) was used to track work that needed to be done from the outset, which enabled a plan of action to be put in place and helped keep on top of any issues or bugs that occurred.

+[DB Designer](https://www.dbdesigner.net/) was used to design the schema that this site would utilise for its database.

 [Balsamiq](https://balsamiq.com/) was used to create the wireframes that the site's layout is based upon.